Western Reserve Academy: Traditions

 Western Reserve Academy has several traditions.
 One of the most popular is Vespers, a Christmas Concert and sit-down meal right before students leave for winter break.
 Another is sit-down meals.
 The entire faculty and student body have a sit-down lunch each Wednesday.
 Students alternate eating the family-style meal with their academic advisors and in randomly selected mixed groups.
-These intimate “mixed sit-down” settings allow students to form connections with peers.
+These intimate "mixed sit-down" settings allow students to form connections with peers.
 Another frequent tradition is the victory bell.
 Almost lost after the construction of the Murdough Athletic Center, this tradition was rekindled when the bell was reinstalled in 2012.
 After each Reserve athletic victory, the players on the winning team take turns ringing the bell loud enough for the entire campus to hear.
 Reserve students also participate in artistic and musical traditions, including the annual "Messiah Sing" concert.
 The Academy String Orchestra and Academy Choir perform Handel's Messiah and invite the audience to join in for many songs.
-Although this is a celebrated tradition, “Messiah Sing” has not taken place since 2021.
+Although this is a celebrated tradition, "Messiah Sing" has not taken place since 2021.

 Finally, the last tradition Reserve students experience, Commencement, is set just outside the historic chapel.
-The graduating men wear Reserve green and white pants while the women wear white dresses.
+The graduating men wear Reserve green-and-white pants, while the women wear white dresses.
 They are led through campus by bagpipers and followed by the faculty.
 As each student is called up, they receive their diploma and the alum tie (for men) or pin (for women).

 Dress code

 Western Reserve Academy enforces a relatively strict dress code daily.
-On Mondays and Fridays, “Reserve Green” dress is enforced, wherein all students are required to wear a green blazer with the Academy crest or a “Reserve Captain Sweater” over a white collared shirt.
-Boys must wear khaki pants and a green and white striped tie or bow tie.
-Girls are permitted to either wear a green kilt or khaki pants.
-On Tuesdays, Wednesdays, and Thursdays, students wear the more relaxed “School Dress”.
+On Mondays and Fridays, the "Reserve Green" dress code is enforced, in which all students are required to wear a green blazer with the Academy crest or a "Reserve Captain Sweater" over a white collared shirt.
+Boys must wear khaki pants and a green-and-white striped tie or bow tie.
+Girls are permitted to wear either a green kilt or khaki pants.
+On Tuesdays, Wednesdays, and Thursdays, students wear the more relaxed "School Dress".
 Coats, sweaters, and ties are optional.
-Students are permitted to wear blouses or collared dress shirts, including polo shirts, and required to wear dress pants, skirts, or dresses.
+Students are permitted to wear blouses or collared dress shirts, including polo shirts, and are required to wear dress pants, skirts, or dresses.